Coronavirus: The Netherlands under curfew for the first time since WWII

-The first curfew in The Netherlands since World War II began on Saturday night as part of the fight against the novel Coronavirus (COVID-19), and is scheduled to continue at least until the 9th of February.
+The first curfew in The Netherlands since World War II began on Saturday night to curb the spread of Coronavirus, and is scheduled to continue at least until 9 February.

 Exceptions have been made, mainly for people returning home from funerals and those required to work during curfew hours, as long as they have a certificate of movement.
 However, owners of dogs are authorised to go outside without having to present the certificate.